laws-africa/bluebell/README.md

 1. We use a version of `canopy` from github, so clone it into the same directory as this directory: `git clone https://github.com/jcoglan/canopy.git`
 2. Build canopy: `cd canopy; npm install; make; cd ..`
 3. Build grammar changes with `make`, which runs our Makefile to compile the grammar

+# License

+The project is licensed under a GNU LGPL 3 license.

+Copyright 2020 Laws.Africa.